ExaWorks/psij-python/docs/getting_started.rst

 Example of Adding Job Information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Choose from the tabs below for a simple example showing how to submit a job for that scheduler.
+Below we add resource and scheduling information to a job before submitting it.

 .. rst-class:: executor-type-selector selector-mode-tabs